Siftah/get_iplayer/install/ubuntu.md

         sudo apt-get install mplayer libavcodec-extra-53

-    The libavcodec-extra-53 package will replace the libavcodec-53 package if it is already installed.
+    Installing the libavcodec-extra-53 and dependent libavutil-extra-51 packages will replace the libavcodec53 and libavutil51 packages if already installed.
 The "extra" version is required for MP3 encoding.
+NOTE: The version number (53) may change in later distributions.

 5. Run CLI with: